stijn-dejongh/ars-rethorica/manuscript/book2chapter23.md

 statements; if they are in accordance with the latter, he must be confronted with his secret wishes.
 In either case he must fall into paradox, and contradict either his publicly expressed or secret opinions.” （ Aristot.
 Sophist.
 Elenchi 2.12 , Poste's translation).

-[^^22_31]: This “law” （already mentioned inThis “law” （already mentioned in 23.11) is said to have been an oration on the legal position of mercenaries.
+[^^22_31]: This “law” （already mentioned in 23.11) is said to have been an oration on the legal position of mercenaries.

 [^^22_32]: Cause and effect.Cause and effect.

 [^^22_33]: Isoc.
 15.173 .

-[^^22_34]: The peace concluded between the Greeks （although the Lacedaemonians heldThe peace concluded between the Greeks （although the
-Lacedaemonians held aloof) and Alexander the Great after the death of Philip of Macedon （ 336 B.C.).
+[^^22_34]: The peace concluded between the Greeks （although the Lacedaemonians held aloof) and Alexander the Great after the death of Philip of Macedon （ 336 B.C.).

 [^^22_35]: Lys.
 34.11 .